Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Related Work

 \emph{Elastic consistency}~\cite{Alistarh2021-ElasticConsistency} is a framework that assumes that the difference between the parameter used to compute the stochastic gradient by a process and the actual global parameter is bounded.
 SGD converges under this assumption, for both convex and non-convex objective functions.
 This framework is agnostic to the system model and can be applied to several existing frameworks and algorithms.
+They prove that several popular frameworks obey the above assumption.
 One example is in shared-memory~\cite{AlistarhSK18,RechtRWN11}, where processes access the same learning parameter stored in memory and update it, each coordinate at a time, using fetch\&add.
-Another example is with message-passing~\cite{NIPS2015_452bf208}, where the parameter server may receive \emph{stale} gradients, i.e., gradients computed using old parameters.
+Another example is with message-passing~\cite{NIPS2015_452bf208,NIPS2011_f0e52b27}, where the parameter server may receive stale gradients, i.e., gradients computed using old parameters.
 Both cases assume \emph{bounded asynchrony}, with a maximum delay $\tau$ on the staleness of gradients.
-In contrast, our algorithms are completely asynchronous, and do not assume any bound on the difference between the iterations different processes are in at any point in the execution.
-We achieve this by ignoring \emph{stale} gradients from past iterations, allowing us to explicitly bound the convergence, without bounding the maximum delay or relying on elastic consistency.
+Our algorithms are completely asynchronous, and do not assume any bound on the difference between the iterations different processes are in at any point in the execution.
+We achieve this by ignoring gradients from past iterations, allowing us to explicitly bound the convergence, without bounding the maximum delay or relying on elastic consistency.

-\emph{Approximate agreement}~\cite{DolevLPSW86} was defined for one dimensional inputs and outputs. \emph{Multidimensional approximate agreement} was defined for asynchronous systems with Byzantine failures~\cite{MendesH13}, where it was proved that the optimal fault-tolerance for this problem is $n>f(d+2)$, for inputs with dimension $d$.
-They require the correct processes' outputs to be close together and in the \emph{convex-hull} of the correct inputs.
-The lower bound can be circumvented by using \emph{averaging agreement}~\cite{CollaborativeLearningNeurIPS}, where convexity is replaced by the requirement that the Euclidean difference between the average of the nonfaulty inputs and outputs should be proportional to the initial Euclidean distance between the inputs.
-Using averaging agreement allows~\cite{CollaborativeLearningNeurIPS} to prove the convergence of the \emph{average} of the outputs of nonfaulty nodes.
+Another line of work in the decentralized setting is when communication is dictated by a graph, either synchronously~\cite{NIPS2017_f7552665}, or asynchronously~\cite{pmlr-v80-lian18a}.
+This is {related} to \emph{gossip SGD}~\cite{gossipingSGD}, where the communication graph is random.
+Choosing the right (possibly random and time varying) communication graph allows information propagation from each process to all the others.
+This allows to solve \emph{average consensus}~\cite{Boyd,1333204,Tsitsiklis84}, a problem widely studied in the literature on control theory.
+Average consensus can be used to solve distributed optimization and ensure workers agree on the final estimate~\cite{nedic2009}.
+We do not make any assumptions on the communication graph, except that workers receive enough messages in each iteration.
+Therefore, information is not guaranteed to propagate during an execution of the algorithm and we must explicitly bound the difference in estimates among the workers.